 Other than our Chief Executive Officer, who serves as a director, our board of directors currently consists entirely of independent directors, all of whom the Board has affirmatively determined satisfy the Company's Director Independence Standards ("Categorical Standards"), which track the NYSE director independence standards.
-Effective immediately following the Annual Meeting, the size of the Board will decrease to seven persons.
+The authorized number of directors is seven.